vmware/container-service-extension/docs/cse3_0/CSE30.md

 <a name="overview"></a>
 ## 1. Overview
-* Starting CSE 3.0, CLI for Container Service Extension and Kubernetes Clusters UI Plugin can be used to manage Cloud Director provisioned [Tanzu Kubernetes Clusters](https://docs-staging.vmware.com/en/draft/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-E9839D4E-3024-445E-9D08-372113CF6FE0.html) alongside Native and TKGI (Ent-PKS) clusters.
+* Starting CSE 3.0, CLI for Container Service Extension and Kubernetes Clusters UI Plugin can be used to manage Cloud Director provisioned [Tanzu Kubernetes Clusters](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-E9839D4E-3024-445E-9D08-372113CF6FE0.html) alongside Native and TKGI (Ent-PKS) clusters.

-* CSE 3.0 has been redesigned to consume latest technology from Cloud Director 10.2, e.g. [Defined entity framework](https://docs-staging.vmware.com/en/draft/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html), placement policies, etc. CSE native clusters are now represented as runtime defined entities to leverage VCD database for persistence.
+* CSE 3.0 has been redesigned to consume latest technology from Cloud Director 10.2, like [Defined entity framework](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html), and placement policies.
+CSE native clusters are now represented as runtime defined entities to leverage VCD database for persistence.
 CSE 3.0 also uses placement policies for [restricting native clusters deployments](TEMPLATE_MANAGEMENT.html#restrict_templates) to specific organization VDCs.
 Users will not see any functional difference